What is Return on Invested Capital?

 Return on Invested Capital in Practice

 Return on Invested Capital is a measure of return that can be useful to all professions in finance.
 Portfolio managers can compare the spread between WACC and ROIC to identify value across investments.
-Research analysts use ROIC to sense-check their financial model’s forecast assumptions (e.g., no perpetual ROIC growth).
+Research analysts use ROIC to check their financial model’s forecast assumptions (e.g., no perpetual ROIC growth).
 Management teams use ROIC to plan capital allocation strategies and benchmark investment opportunities.
-Investment bankers use ROIC to pitch appropriate financial advisory services and benchmark valuations.
+Investment bankers use ROIC to pitch appropriate financial advisory services and make benchmark valuations.

 It is critical for both companies and their investors to be able to measure how well a company is performing with the capital it is provided with.
-The following resources can help you become more skilled at investment analysis and business valuation.
+The following CFI resources can help you become more skilled at investment analysis and business valuation.